malpanez/tempus/SECURITY.md

 4. **Announce** the vulnerability publicly after patches are available

 We will credit the reporter in release notes (unless they request anonymity).

+## Responsible Disclosure

+We appreciate the security research community's efforts.
+If you responsibly disclose a vulnerability:

+- We will credit you in release notes (unless you prefer anonymity)
+- We will work with you to understand and fix the issue promptly
+- We will keep you informed throughout the remediation process

 ## Comments on This Policy